Subspecialties for Diagnostic Radiology

 • For diagnostic radiology, see Board Eligibility Policy for details.

-• For nuclear radiology subspecialty, diplomates who successfully completed their training before 2019 will have 10 calendar years or until December 31, 2024, whichever comes first, to obtain certification.
+• For the nuclear radiology subspecialty, diplomates who successfully completed their training before 2019 will have 10 calendar years or until December 31, 2024, whichever comes first, to obtain certification.
 Those who complete their training in 2019 or later will have six calendar years.

 The application form is located here.